-- Organism name
+- Genome name

-- related sequences (chromosomes, plasmids)
+- Related sequences (chromosomes, plasmids)

-- Organism status (private/public)
+- Genome status (" Private "/" Public ")

-- the last date the user access rights has been modified by an administrator
+- The last date the user access rights have been modified by an administrator

-Note: There is some restrictions about access rights an administrator can select:
+Note: There are some restrictions about the access rights an administrator can select:

 - an administrator can not change is own access rights.
 If an administrator, for some reasons, wants to drop his access level, he will need to set administrator access rights to another user.
-Then, this user will be allowed to drop the access level of the first administrator. - an administrator can not set a "View Only" access right to users on "Public" organisms, since these organisms are accessible for everyone.
+Then, this user will be allowed to drop the access level of the first administrator. - an administrator can not set a " View Only " access right to users on " Public " genomes, since those genomes are accessible for everyone.